ncdcommunity/Long-Range-IoT-Wireless-2-Channel-Counter-Transmitter/README.md

 https://ncd.io/long-range-iot-wireless-two-channel-counter-getting-started/

+To use this Labview Utility You will need a Wireless to USB router, whihc can be found over here https://store.ncd.io/product/900hp-s3b-long-range-wireless-mesh-modem-with-usb-interface/

 Labview Driver for ncd.io Long Range IoT Wireless One Channel Counter with Reset Transmitter

 this Labview software will work with ncd.io wireless Thermocouple sesnor only